“Zottarelli’s phrasing is really out of this world! He expresses his musicality in an almost indescribable manner,

 In 2019 the album " Heart of Brazil" from artist Eddie Daniels earned a GRAMMY nomination for the Best Latin Jazz Category.
 Mauricio is playing drums and percussion on this project, as well as on Eddie's New album coming out in 2020.

-Zottarelli is credited in almost 100 albums so far in his career.
+Zottarelli is credited in more than 100 albums so far in his career.
 He has worked and shared the stage with some of the most important and notable artists of today, crossing over many musical styles.
 Some of them are:

 Hiromi * Eliane Elias * Toquinho * Prasanna * Lee Ritenour * Dave Grusin * Esperanza Spalding * Eddie Daniels * Cristina Pato * Keiko Matsui * Richard Bona * Paquito D’Rivera * Richard Galliano * Chico Pinheiro * Cláudio Roditi * Joe Locke * Geoffrey Keezer * Mike Pope * Eldar * Ivan Lins * Carmen Souza * Chuck Loeb * Rosa Passos * Dom Salvador * Jovino Santos Neto * Cidinho Teixeira * Christos Rafalides * Romero Lubambo * Nilson Matta * Toninho Horta * Oriente Lopez * Filó Machado * Gustavo Assis Brasil * Itaiguara Brandão * Hendrik Meurkens * Reza Khan * Carmen Cuesta * Bakithi Kumalo * Aline Muniz *Steve Sandberg * Richard Boukas * Gabriel Espinosa * Dario Boente *Matt King * Marcos Silva * Sergio Pereira * Yunior Terry * Rafael Piccolotto de Lima & Chamber orchestra, among many others.